markohautala/portfolio-project-2/README.md

 ## Lighthouse testing and result

+- Performance: 96%

+- Accessibility: 100%

+- Best Practices: 100%

+- SEO: 100%

 <hr>

 ## Validator testing

-- CSS:

-- HTML:

-- JavaScript:
+- CSS: No warnings or problems to show - CSS code validated using W3C CSS Validator.

+- HTML: The HTML code passed the W3 validator with no warnings - "Document checking completed.
+No errors or warnings to show."

+- JavaScript: The JavaScript code for this project passed and got validated using the JSHint with no warnings or errors.

 <hr>